-Private Security and Human Rights – We recently settled a case involving five low-income men who alleged that they suffered brutality and discrimination at the hands of private security guards at a mall in Vancouver.
-We are continuing to challenge the impacts of the private security industry on individuals who are marginalized and are also developing a set of proposed legislative amendments to improve accountability and transparency within the private security industry.
+Private Security and Human Rights – We are working with individuals and community groups to use legal avenues to challenge the impacts of the private security industry for individuals who are marginalized.
+We have also developed a set of recommended legislative amendments that would improve accountability and transparency within the private security industry.

 Affidavit Campaign Sparks Audit of BC Police Complaints - In 2002, Pivot began collecting affidavits from people in the Downtown Eastside about their experiences with the Vancouver Police.
 The 50 affidavits formed the basis of our first report, To Serve and Protect and sparked retired BC Supreme Court Judge Josiah Wood’s audit of the police complaints process in B.C.
 Wood’s recommendations mirrored many of those made by Pivot, including: improved and strengthened roles for third parties who make complaints and amending the Police Act to oblige police officers who are being investigated to cooperate with that investigation.
 The VPD also introduced significant policy reforms in response to the affidavits, including an improved seized property handling policy, and a more stringent note-taking procedure.

 Formal apology by VPD to residents of the Downtown Eastside - In November 2007, shortly after the appointment of a new chief, the Vancouver Police Department released a formal written apology to residents of the Downtown Eastside.
 The apology came almost five years after Pivot filed a series of 50 complaints against officers working in the neighbourhood.
 Along with the formal apology, the Vancouver Police Department also released a detailed accounting of errors and disciplinary defaults in the handling of complaints.
 Along with discipline for numerous officers, the accounting also set out 16 major policy and procedural changes initiated as a result of the Pivot complaints.